Industrial Engineering (IE)

 IE 4393.
 Industrial Engineering Design II.

-Student teams complete implementation of solutions to industrial problems and/or systems engineering issues with realistic constraints.
-This course is the the second in a two-course sequence, and is continuation of Industrial Engineering Design I (IE 4392).
-Prerequisite: IE 4392 and 6 hours from [IE 4310 or IE 4355 or IE 4370] all with grades of "D" or better.
-Corequisite: 6 hours from [IE 4320 or IE 4350 or MFGE 4396] both with grades of "D" or better.
+This course continues the two‑semester design sequence by guiding student teams through the implementation and evaluation of solutions to industrial and systems engineering problems.
+Students work within realistic technical, economic, and organizational constraints while applying analytical methods learned in previous coursework.
+Emphasis is placed on project definition, modeling, documentation, and adherence to relevant engineering standards.
+Teams prepare written reports and deliver oral presentations that communicate design decisions to diverse stakeholders.
+The course provides structured opportunities for applying professional skills in problem solving, documentation, and technical communication.
+Prerequisite: IE 4392 and 6 hours from [IE 4310 or IE 4355 or IE 4370] with grades of "D" or better.
+Corequisite: 6 hours from [IE 4320 or IE 4350 or MFGE 4396] with grades of "D" or better.

 Grade Mode: Standard Letter